Making and using visual and audio recordings of patients

 Coded information – also known as pseudonymised information – is information from which individuals cannot be identified by the recipient, but which enables information about different patients to be distinguished, or information about the same patients to be linked over time; for example, to identify drug side effects.
 A ‘key’ might be retained by the person or service which coded the information so that it can be reconnected with the patient.

-Relevant legislation includes, for example, the Data Protection Act 1998, Freedom of Information Act 2000 and the Freedom of Information (Scotland) Act 2002, and the mental capacity legislation in England, Wales and Scotland.
+Relevant legislation includes, for example, the Data protection law, Freedom of Information Act 2000 and the Freedom of Information (Scotland) Act 2002, and the mental capacity legislation in England, Wales and Scotland.
 If in doubt about your legal obligations, you should seek advice from your defence organisation.

 You should seek advice from your employing or contracting body on how to access and comply with local policies and procedures; for example, from your local medical illustration department, or a Caldicott Guardian or equivalent.